suki-abkari/boilerplate-project-sudoku-solver/README.md

 14. All 12 unit tests are complete and passing.
 See /tests/1_unit-tests.js for the expected behavior you should write tests for.
 15. All 14 functional tests are complete and passing.
 See /tests/2_functional-tests.js for the functionality you should write tests for.

-## Requirement
-All puzzle logic can go into /controllers/sudoku-solver.js The validate function should take a given puzzle string and check it to see if it has 81 valid characters for the input.
-The check functions should be validating against the current state of the board.
-The solve function should handle solving any given valid puzzle string, not just the test inputs and solutions.
-You are expected to write out the logic to solve this.
-All routing logic can go into /routes/api.js
-See the puzzle-strings.js file in /controllers for some sample puzzles your application should solve To run the challenge tests on this page, set NODE_ENV to test without quotes in the .env file

 ## Tests

 ### Unit tests